Conner Vernon: Professional career

-NFL Draft

 Vernon signed with the Oakland Raiders after going undrafted in the 2013 NFL Draft.
 Vernon was cut by the Raiders following the preseason but was signed to the Cleveland Browns practice squad before Week 17 of the 2013 Regular Season.
 Vernon was waived by the Browns during training camp in July 2014 and quickly claimed by the Cincinnati Bengals.
 Vernon was waived by the Bengals on August 8, 2014.
 Vernon was claimed off waivers by the Detroit Lions on August 11, 2014.

 The Lions released Vernon on August 23, 2014.